Diners Club International: History

 Diners Club had 20,000 members by the end of 1950 and 42,000 by the end of 1951.
 At the time, the company was charging participating establishments 7% and billed cardholders $5 a year.
 In 1952, McNamara sold his interest in Diners Club to his partners for $200,000.
 The first plastic Diners Club card was introduced in 1961; by the mid-1960s, Diners Club had 1.3 million cardholders.

-Towards the end of the 1960s, Diners Club faced competition from banks that issued revolving credit cards through Bank of America's BankAmericard (later changing its name to Visa), and Interbank Master Charge (renamed to MasterCard).
-Starting in 1968, the American Oil Company, or Amoco, also launched its own co-branded Diners Club cards called American Torch Club (later renamed Amoco Torch Club), and Sun Oil Company issued its version called Sun Diners Club Card starting in 1977.
+Towards the end of the 1960s, Diners Club faced competition from banks that issued revolving credit cards through Bank of America's BankAmericard (renamed Visa), and Interbank Master Charge (renamed MasterCard).

 In 1981, Citibank, a unit of Citicorp, bought Diners Club International, including the franchisor that holds rights to the Diners Club trademark.
 Despite this, a majority of the franchises abroad remain independently owned.

-In April 2008, Discover Financial and Citigroup announced that Discover was purchasing the Diners Club International network from Citigroup for $165 million.
-In May 2008, the Federal Trade Commission approved the transaction and it was finalized on July 1, 2008.
+In July 2008, Discover Financial acquired the Diners Club International network from Citigroup for $165 million.

 Franchising

 International franchise

-In a transaction completed on July 1, 2008, Discover Financial Services purchased Diners Club International from Citibank for $165 million.
-The deal was announced in April 2008 and approved by the U.S. government in May 2008.
-By merging the North American Discover Network with the international Diners Club Network, Discover created a global payment processing system.
-Discover Bank has no plans to issue Diners Club-branded cards, which continue to be issued by Diners Club International licensees.

-In 2011, Discover started incorporating its logo on Diners Club International cards.
+In 2011, Discover began incorporating its logo on Diners Club International cards.
 Several payment processors, like PayPal, can process only new Diners Club International cards, which include the Discover logo, as well as BMO Bank's Diners Club-branded Mastercards issued in North America.

+United States

+In December 2009, Bank of Montreal acquired the franchise in North America from Citigroup.

+New personal cards are no longer issued in the United States.

 Argentina

-In Argentina, Citibank entered into an agreement to transfer its rights and obligations to Banco Comafi.
-From December 16, 2013, until August 31, 2021, Banco Comafi S.A. managed the Diners Club credit card business in Argentina.
-After Banco Comafi closed the Diners Club Argentina business, all existing Diners Club Argentina credit cards were converted into Mastercard credit cards.
+Citibank licensed the Diners Club brand in Argentina to Banco Comafi from December 2013 until August 2021, after which Diners Club was no longer offered in Argentina.